Emulator Issues #540

 post-effect blur to mix the 4 colors in the bubble together.

-#23 Updated by nitsuja- over 9 years ago
+#23 Updated by nitsuja- about 10 years ago

 Here's my guess: The pixel shader used to render those bubbles is simply using the wrong texture coordinates for sampling from the copied EFB texture.
 The reason it looks like a checkerboard is that it's incorrectly sampling around the corner of the texture, so you're seeing colors from all 4 corners of the screen in the bubble.
 If the texture coordinates were correct, you would instead see colors coming from near where the bubble is onscreen.

-#25 Updated by nitsuja- over 9 years ago
+#25 Updated by nitsuja- about 10 years ago

 I don't think texture wrapping can throw an error... the exact coordinates aren't known until the pixel shader runs, and pixel shaders don't have time to be checking and throwing errors like that.
 And it's quite possible that the sample mode is set to wrap instead of clamp in this case.
 You can easily verify that the 4 colors in the bubble are coming from the corners of the screen by moving the camera around while bubbles are visible.

-#26 Updated by Anonymous over 9 years ago
+#26 Updated by Anonymous about 10 years ago

 i've not tried to move the camera around, is it coming from viewable area or not? perhaps it is meant to sample from an area of the framebuffer which is meant to be offscreen or not displayed at all. (many effects work like this already, so it's doubtful...)

-#32 Updated by NeoBrainX almost 8 years ago
+#32 Updated by NeoBrainX over 8 years ago

 For reference, the shader that is being used in OGL is http://pastie.org/private/jjt5qzj5odlcwdytanbva .
 Most importantly, "tevcoord.xy = wrappedcoord + indtevtrans0;" is causing problems.
 If I force indtevtrans0 to zero, the bubbles show up fine.
 Given that the software renderer uses 24 bit values for the final texture coordinate, I guess this is once again a failure to properly emulate the bitness of intermediate values.

-#33 Updated by NeoBrainX almost 8 years ago
+#33 Updated by NeoBrainX over 8 years ago

 - Status changed from Accepted to Work started